 SECTION 4.
 JURISDICTION.
-Subject to Section 3(b)(2), a proceeding under this under [cite to this state's Uniform Child Custody Jurisdiction and Enforcement Act].
+Subject to Section 3(b)(2), a proceeding under this [act] must be commenced in the court having jurisdiction to determine custody or visitation under [cite to this state's Uniform Child Custody Jurisdiction and Enforcement Act].